nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 <br><br>

 On the tree, we  also see within-country transmission across the U.S. as shown by mixing of colors at the tree tips.
 On the map, transmission lines extend between states.
-These observations are consistent with states reopening policies and few domestic travel restrictions.
+These observations are consistent with states' reopening policies and few domestic travel restrictions.

 # [Central American sequencing shows geographically-clustered transmission](https://nextstrain.org/ncov/north-america/2020-08-11?d=tree,map&f_country=Belize,Costa%20Rica,Guatemala,Jamaica,Mexico,Panama&p=grid&transmissions=hide)